CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/faq/index.en.md

 ### Questions about moving in and living together

-{{< accordion "When is it possible to move into the old building?" >}}
-We are currently assuming that we will be renting from January 2024.
-However, as the building is still under construction, we can't put a definite move-in date yet.
-If you would like to help out on the construction site, please feel free to contact us at collegiumacademicum@posteo.de.
-{{< /accordion >}}
 {{< accordion "Will I be part of the housing project if I move into the old building?" >}}
 Of course, you will be part of the project and take part in the self-management.
 You are also allowed to share all available common areas with the other residents.